Toloka/docs/en/guide/_includes/troubleshooting/adding-tasks-to-the-pool/syntax-error.md

-{% cut "Why do I see a syntax error when I upload a task where a user has to view an image and write feedback?" %}
+{% cut "Why do I see a syntax error when I upload a task where a Toloker has to view an image and write feedback?" %}

 The error might occur if the expected input type is URL, but a string is received.